 Once you have all the hours and overtime accounted for, you can calculate your hourly employees’ take-home wages for the pay period.
 Simply multiply their hourly rate by the regular hours worked, and add in any overtime at a 1.5 rate.

-Calculate and withhold taxes
+Step 3: Calculate and withhold taxes

 This is the meat of processing payroll.
-Once you know your employees’ gross wages for the pay period, you can calculate the amount of taxes your business owes and the amount you need to withhold from your employees.
+Once you know your employees’ gross wages for the pay period, you can calculate the amount of taxes your business owes the IRS and the amount you need to withhold from your employees.

 Employer-paid payroll taxes